keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 essential towards realizing a dynamic and application-aware interconnect.
-In order to develop a generic algorithm that achieves good performance on a variety of environments, the algorithm must be investigated and evaluated targeting different applications and interconnects.
+In order to develop a generic algorithm that achieves good performance on a variety of environments, the algorithm must be investigated and evaluated by targeting different applications and interconnects.
 However, utilizing physical clusters to analyze the performance characteristics of the interconnect is restricted in the following points.
 First, the execution time of real-world HPC applications typically ranges from hours up to days,